-The switch includes two slots on the rear panel for hot-swappable single-port 10GBASE modules with XFP transceivers.
-Refer to Optional Media Extender Modules on page 1-6 for more information on this module and the supported 10G transceivers.
+The switch includes two slots on the rear panel for hot-swappable single-port 10GBASE modules with XFP transceivers or 10GBASE-T RJ-45 ports.
+Refer to Optional Media Extender Modules on page 1-6 for more information on this module and the supported 10G transceivers or 10G RJ-45 ports.